LogicLoopGames/Leap/README.md

    - Valid moves are highlighted with a blue border

 3. **Power-Ups and Power-Downs**
+   - **Range Modifiers**
-   - Green cells (+1): Increases your movement range by 1 for one move
+     - Green cells (+1): Increases movement range by 1 for one move
-   - Red cells (-1): Decreases your movement range by 1 for one move
+     - Red cells (-1): Decreases movement range by 1 for one move
-   - These power modifiers appear randomly on empty cells
-   - Effects apply to both straight and diagonal moves
+   - **Score Multipliers**
+     - Gold cells (2×): Doubles your points for 5 seconds
+     - Pink cells (3×): Triples your points for 5 seconds
+   - **Special Movement**
+     - Purple cells (T): Teleport to any empty cell once
+   - All power-ups appear randomly and last for 10 seconds if not used
-   - Power cells are single-use and disappear after use
+   - Power-ups disappear after use or when time runs out
+   - Score multipliers can stack with new ones, resetting the duration

 4. **Game End**
    - The game ends when there are no valid moves left